HadrienG2/nanowrimo/README.md

 # Commit the resulting rendered documents
 git commit -m "Rendered new documents"

+# Return to the previous branch
+git checkout --quiet $PREVIOUS_BRANCH

 # Now our index and working directory states are just right.
 # Leave a blank line to isolate docgen output from git push output.